taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 ### Allocate and Free Memory

-Allocate a piece of memory that is only visible to the device.
-On GPU backends, it usually means that the memory is located in the graphics memory (GRAM).
+Allocate a piece of memory that is visible only to the device.
+On the GPU backends, it usually means that the memory is located in the graphics memory (GRAM).

 ```cpp
 TiMemoryAllocateInfo mai {};